Xander Schauffele Betting Profile: The Sentry - PGA TOUR

 Schauffele's Best Finishes

-- Last season Schauffele participated in 22 tournaments, earning five top-five finishes and collecting 10 finishes in the top 10.
+- Last season Schauffele played 22 tournaments, earning five top-five finishes and collecting 10 finishes in the top 10.

-- Last season Schauffele's best performance came at the TOUR Championship, where he shot -19 and finished second.
+- Last season Schauffele had his best performance at the TOUR Championship at East Lake Golf Club.
+He shot -19 and finished second (zero shots back of the winner).

 - Schauffele collected 1406 points last season, placing 16th in the FedExCup standings.